humphd/have-fun-with-machine-learning/README.md

 ##Preface

 This is a **hands-on guide** to machine learning for programmers with *no background* in AI.
-If you’re like me, you’re never going to be be good enough at the underlying math and theory to advance the state of AI.
-But *using* a neural network doesn’t require a PhD, and you don’t need to be the person who makes the next breakthrough in AI in order to *use* what exists today.
+Using a neural network doesn’t require a PhD, and you don’t need to be the person who makes the next breakthrough in AI in order to *use* what exists today.
 What we have now is already breathtaking, and highly usable.
-Play with this stuff like you would any other open source technology.
+I believe that more of us need to play with this stuff like we would any other open source technology, instead of treating it like a research topic.

 In this guide our goal will be to write a program that uses machine learning to predict, with a high degree of certainty, whether the images in [data/untrained-samples](data/untrained-samples)